Designing the Episode Pass

 CHALLENGE

-Galaxy of Heroes had decent daily engagement, but rewards were fragmented across tasks, quests, and episodic events, each living on separate screens with different rules and patterns.
-Progress was measurable in isolation, but players had no single place to understand where they were in a season, what their effort was contributing toward, or what came next.
+Galaxy of Heroes had strong daily engagement, but rewards were scattered across tasks, quests, and episodic events.
+Each lived on its own screen with its own rules.
+Players could track progress within a feature, but there was no single place to see where they stood in a season or what their effort was building toward.

-Galaxy of Heroes had decent daily engagement, but rewards were fragmented across tasks, quests, and episodic events, each living on separate screens with different rules and patterns.
-Progress was measurable in isolation, but players had no single place to understand where they were in a season, what their effort was contributing toward, or what came next.
+Galaxy of Heroes had strong daily engagement, but rewards were scattered across tasks, quests, and episodic events.
+Each lived on its own screen with its own rules.
+Players could track progress within a feature, but there was no single place to see where they stood in a season or what their effort was building toward.

 Old UI